 To make your own clay bar lube, take a clean bucket, and mix about 4-ounces (120mL) of high-grade car maintenance shampoo with around 32-ounces (950mL) of water.
-You are looking for a solution that is fairly slick and thick (insert Quagmire joke here… giggety…), so if it seems too watery, add some more shampoo to the mix.
+You will need a lube that is fairly slick and thick (insert Quagmire joke here… giggety…), so if it seems too watery, add some more shampoo to the mix.

-Quick Tip: You can also use a spray bottle for applying clay lube, just make sure that the solution is not too thick, or it will clog the spray nozzle.
+Quick Tip: You can always use a spray bottle for applying clay lube, just make sure that the solution is not too thick, or it will clog the spray nozzle.

 One of the many reasons why we recommend using a clay mitt, or a clay towel over a traditional clay bar, is due to their ability to soak-up lube.
 Once allowed to soak (or be thoroughly sprayed), your clay media’s ability to effortlessly glide over surfaces and remove microscopic particles will increase exponentially.

 Step 3: Clay the Vehicle in Sections

 Just like washing, you should always clay a vehicle in sections, being sure to not apply too much pressure, while utilizing a back-and-forth motion.
 When your clay media starts to feel dry, dunk or spray it with the lube, remembering to hit the surface with the slippery stuff as well.
 If you run out of lube, whip-up some more, being sure to keep the vehicle wet the whole time.

 Step 4: Rinse, Inspect, Wipe, and Dry